Just as I’d pressed ‘send’ on my recent post about new Latin American catalogues, along comes yet another (very welcome) reference work.

 This time, it is Venezuela’s turn.

-The last specialized catalogue of Venezuela to be published was compiled by Juan Jose Valera in 1982.
+The last generation of specialized catalogues of Venezuela were originally published by Juan Jose Valera.
 He had been releasing updated editions since 1964 and old copies can very occasionally be found on the second hand market

-Valera sold the rights to his catalogue to Aurelio Blanco who subsequently published a Venezuelan catalogue in 2009.
-Somewhat easier to find but not really detailed enough to warrant the ‘specialised’ moniker.
+Valera sold the rights to his catalogue to Aurelio Blanco who published his first specialized edition in 1988 (an excellent buy if you can find one) and his final Venezuelan catalogue in 2009.
+This later edition is somewhat easier to find but not really detailed enough to warrant the ‘specialized’ moniker.

 In common with the recent catalogues from Nicaragua and Peru, this Venezuelan catalogue is also digital only, providing easy distribution and straightforward editing for future revised editions as more information comes to light.